mjdaoudi/MapsScrapper/README.md

    e.
 Export the final data, including email addresses, to a CSV file named "adresses_complete.csv."

-5. Execute the script using the command `python your_script_name.py`.
+4. Execute the script using the command `python main.py`.

-## **Custom Libraries**

-Please make sure the custom libraries "Mailanalyzer" and "Scrapper" are available in your project.
-You might need to create or obtain them separately.

 ## **Logging**